bbauska/LFS170x/readme.md

 The Secret and the Key are passed into the Function to create the Cipher.

 <h3>Cryptography Basics</h3>
-So, one of the technologies that plays a pivotal role in blockchain and making blockchain secure and immutable is cryptography.
+One of the technologies that plays a pivotal role in blockchain and making blockchain secure and immutable is cryptography.

 If you've never heard of cryptography before, cryptography is simply designed defined as the science of sending messages back and forth from one party to another, in the presence of adversaries or bad actors, participants who may wish to corrupt or change the contents of a message.

 And there's some key concepts you should understand about cryptography before we really dive in and talk about how cryptography protects the data on the blockchain.

 Most cryptographic functions are what we refer to as two-way functions, meaning that we can take a secret and we can encrypt it, and then we can use that same process to decrypt the secret at the other end.

 Some of the key objects or concepts to be aware of in cryptography: